Haraden994/SpaceBeyondSpace/Documents/LevelDesignDocument.md

 - Break open the cave entry
 - Reach the end of the cave

+**Rewards:**
+- Discovering some information about Yok and his plan.
+- Discovering information about the planet's core and the plants.
+- Obtaining the *Daggers*.
+- Obtaining a new party member, Max.
+- Obtaining the *Fytoprolipser*.

 ### 2.9.7.
 Level 7 - *Deception*

 **Level type:** normal